 - Modest continued growth of the global economy means that more new projects (and revisiting of shelved projects) will go forward.

-- Leading companies will increase the number of touch points where customers will help inform organizational strategy; in fact, more customers will come to expect it.
+- Leading companies will increase the number of touch points where customers will help inform organisational strategy; in fact, more customers will come to expect it.

 - The correlation of better talent management to better project performance.